 Senior-Level Profile Example

 An airline pilot with over 5,000 hours of flight time specializing in flight planning, Airline Transport Pilot (ATP), flight operations, and FAA regulations.
-A strong history of planning and executing long-distance commercial flights under a wide range of weather conditions.
+A strong history of planning and executing long-distance commercial flights under various weather conditions.
 Expertise in the operation and maintenance of Boeing 747-400 and Airbus A350 aircraft.

 Entry-Level Profile Example